EEWBot/eew-renderer/README.md

 ## License

-EEW Renderer source code is licensed under the [MIT License](LICENSE).
+eew-renderer source code is licensed under the [MIT License](LICENSE).

 This project also uses geographic data provided by third parties.
 Those datasets and data derived from them are subject to their respective